Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 At AIPAC’s national conference in March, Pastor John Hagee, the evangelical minister from San Antonio, Texas who in 2006 founded Christians United for Israel (CUFI), the first Christian pro-Israel lobbying group, addressed the delegates and received a standing ovation.

-Hagee is a proponent of the theology known as dispensational premillennialism (see “The Dangerous Potent Elixir of Christian Zionism” by Pat Morrison, April 2007 Washington Report, p.
+Hagee is a proponent of the theology known as dispensational premillennialism (see “The Dangerous Potent Elixir of Christian Zionism” by Pat Morrison, April 2007 Washington Report on Middle East Affairs, p.
 58).
 The author of several books setting forth his “end days” theology, Hagee’s latest volume, Jerusalem Countdown, depicts a scenario in which Iran and a coalition of Islamic countries, led by Russia, will unleash a nuclear attack on Israel, leading to the ultimate battle of Armageddon.
 According to Hagee, this battle between what he terms the “Islamo-fascists” and the Christians and Jews already is upon us.

 Evangelical supporters of Israel vigorously oppose all peace efforts which involve territorial adjustments with the Palestinians.
 At the April 2002 Israel solidarity rally in Washington, DC, evangelical radio host Janet Parshall declared, “We will not give back the Golan.”
 When Prime Minister Ariel Sharon called for disengagement from Gaza, Christian Zionists opposed the government of Israel.
 The Rev. Pat Robertson even suggested that Sharon’s subsequent stroke was God’s punishment for abandoning land the Bible declared to be God’s patrimony to the Jews.